Inter-Island Ferry Authority: Routes and vessels

 As of 2013, the IFA offers daily, round-trip service between Hollis, on Prince of Wales Island, and Ketchikan.

 The Stikine or Prince of Wales depart Hollis every morning at 8am and arrives in Ketchikan at 11am.
 The ferry then leaves Ketchikan at 3:30pm and arrives back in Hollis at 6:30pm.
-Although Hollis is the only Prince of Wales Island community to receive direct service from the ferries, since the most of the island is connected by a network of logging industry-era roads, the ferry service also serves the Prince of Wales Island communities of Craig, Hydaburg, Kasaan, Klawock, Nautaki, Thorne Bay, and Whale Pass.
+Although Hollis is the only Prince of Wales Island community to receive direct service from the ferries, since most of the island is connected by a network of logging industry-era roads, the ferry service also serves the Prince of Wales Island communities of Craig, Hydaburg, Kasaan, Klawock, Nautaki, Thorne Bay, and Whale Pass.

 The Stikine formerly provided round-trip service from Coffman Cove to Wrangell and Petersburg for the summers of 2006, 2007 and 2008, but that route was suspended after the summer of 2008.

 A new Authority, the Rainforest Islands Ferry Authority, was created and in 2014 may possibly operate the North End route.
 The Authority would connect Coffman Cove with Wrangell and Petersburg, and may also provide service to Ketchikan.
 In 2012, the authority purchased the Ashley Alyse McCall, a former oil-rig supply vessel built in 1992 that is 160 ft long and can carry 14 vehicles and 70 passengers.
 The McCall will be renamed the Rainforest Islander.